elastic/integrations/packages/apache_tomcat/docs/README.md

   } ]
 }
 ```
-2. Apply the created pipeline to all the existing documents under the index.
+2. Apply the created pipeline to all the existing documents under the index `logs-apache_tomcat.access-default` using "Update By Query API".
 ```
 POST logs-apache_tomcat.access-default/_update_by_query?conflicts=proceed&pipeline=rename
 ```